 Crime Scene Tape

 Police tape has been around for a long time now.
-Typically indicates where a crime took place and how far the scene is from that point.
-Still, it too can now be found at many crime scenes outside of the U.S. as well: “In Canada, police tapes are usually yellow in colour with black text, while crime scene tapes used by fire departments are often blue or another very bright color.”
+Typically indicates where a crime occurred and how far the scene is from that point.
+Still, it can also be found at many crime scenes outside of the U.S.: “In Canada, police tapes are usually yellow in color with black text, while crime scene tapes used by fire departments are often blue or another very bright color.”

 Scuba gear is a great invention because it allows people to breathe underwater.
-It also offers protection from the strong waves and currents that are found in deeper waters.
+It also protects from the strong waves and currents found in deeper waters.
 Scuba divers can explore many different aquatic habitats that would be difficult for other types of marine life.

 It was a fantastic innovation of Joseph Perrier, who invented it in 1928.